PennTURBO/Turbo-Documentation/drivetrain.md

 ###### Running Drivetrain Piecewise

 To step through the Drivetrain stack one process at a time, enter the following commands.
+Note that Drivetrain should not be run piecewise if running for production purposes.
+For more detailed information on what processes each command will execute, see [Drivetrain Piecewise Execution in Detail](#Piecewise).

 1. "run dataload" - this will load the data specified in the properties file, as well as the TURBO ontology (as long as 'importOntologies' is set to true)
 2. "run expand" - runs the expansion process and the data validation process, after which the shortcut triples will be represented in their fully ontologized form, and the shortcut named graphs will be cleared.
-3. "run reftrack" - runs the referent tracking process and entity linking process on the entire pmbb:expanded graph.
+3. "run reftrack" - runs the referent tracking process on the entire pmbb:expanded graph.
+4. "run entlink true" - runs the entity linking process.
+This links up consenters with their associated encounters based on the join data.
+If second argument is 'true', loss of function data will also be imported, linked, and expanded during this step.
-4. "run conclusionate .51 .51" - runs the conclusionation process on the entire pmbb:expanded graph, creating a new Conclusionations graph specific to this Conclusionation process.
+5. "run conclusionate .51 .51" - runs the conclusionation process on the entire pmbb:expanded graph, creating a new Conclusionations graph specific to this Conclusionation process.
 The decimal numbers provided as arguments can be between .5 and 1, and represent the threshold required for drawing a Biological sex and Date of birth conclusion.
-5. "run diagmap" - runs the Diagnosis Mapping process
-6. "run medmap" - runs the Medication Mapping process.
-This requires some additional setup (see Running Drivetrain) and can only be run if relevant services and technologies are in place.

 Additionally, the full stack can be run using the command "run all .51 .51".
+This is acceptable to use for production.

+##### Drivetrain Piecewise Execution in Detail<a name="Piecewise"></a>

+There are many functions and processes within Drivetrain.
+By breaking the stack up into a few chunks, it is easy for a user to call the processes they want, but it is important to understand that there is more going on.
+For instance, entering command "run expand" will lead to more than just shortcut expansion.
+It will also trigger other processes which make sense to run at the same time as expansion.
+This section details exactly what will happen with each piecewise call.

+* dataload - load all data EXCEPT Loss of Function data into shortcut named graphs, add TURBO ontology
+* expand -
+	* Run pre-expansion check suite over data in shortcut named graphs.
+Halt run if any check fails.
+Console will alert user of a failure and details can be found in error log file.
+	* If pre-expansion checks pass:
+		* Apply symetrical properties to graph.
+For instance, if triple "**?s turbo:TURBO\_0000302 ?o**", insert "**?o turbo:TURBO_0000302 ?s**".
+TURBO\_0000302 is "sharesRowWith".
+		* Run expansion process over all encounters, consenters, and join data in shortcut named graphs, output data to post-expansion checking graph
+		* Run post-expansion check suite over data in post-expansion checking graph.
+Halt if any check fails.
+Console will alert user of a failure and details can be found in error log file.
+		* If post-expansion checks pass:
+			* Copy all data in post-expansion checking graph to expanded graph.
+			* Remove all data in post-expansion checking graph.
+			* Remove all data in shortcut named graphs.
+			* Add string labels to ontology named graph.
+Some TURBO ontology classes have labels tagged as @en, and it is necessary to have them in String form for later stages.
+This is a workaround and should probably be corrected in the ontology at some point, though not urgent.
+* reftrack - Run referent tracking over the expanded graph.
+Referent tracks (in order) all encounters, their dependents, consenters, and their dependents.
+* entlink -
+	* Link consenters with biobank encounters and healthcare encounters
+	* Load all Loss of Function data into LOF shortcut named graphs
+	* Connect shortcut LOF data to biobank encounters
+	* Expand LOF data which has connections to biobank encounters which have connections to biobank consenters
+	* Log errors for unexpanded LOF data.
+This error data can be found in the named graph pmbb:errorLogging
+* conclusionate -
+	* Run conclusionation process over expanded graph for date of birth, biological sex, and BMI
+	* Apply symmetrical properties again
+	* Apply labels to all nodes (if applyLabels == "true" in properties file)
+	* Run post-expansion check suite over data in expanded graph.
+Halt run if any check fails.
+Console will alert user of a failure and details can be found in error log file.
+		* If expanded graph post-expansion checks pass, run post-expansion check suite over data in Conclusionation named graphs.
+Halt run if any check fails.
+Console will alert user of a failure and details can be found in error log file.

 ###### Running Drivetrain in Benchmarking mode